Rebot449/school-notes/Cold War.crises.Cuban Missle Crisis.md

 ## Perspectives on the Event
 - Orthodox historians saw that the the missiles were an intolerable provocation and that Kennedy responded due to a desrie to defend **legitimate secruity needs**, preserve NATO and show American Credibility.
 Not to mention that the Soviet had reply with no intention to deploy missiles on Cuba early on.
 The quarantine was a succesful strategy and that Kennedy was a skillful leader in times of crisis.
 - Revisionits argued that Kennedy risked a war over Cuba for domestic political gains.
 Confrontation would've made it possible to get the missiles out before the November elections.
 Kennedy also risked a revolt from the military from doing so as well.
 The blockade was irresponsible and illegal as it was international waters that was being blocked and made Kennedy be seen neurotic.
 Not to mention the US had provoked the Soviets by establishing missiles in Turkey leading the Cuban fiasco.
-- Extra, Mikhail Gorbacheb concluded that both were to blame: _"The Cuban Missile crisis reminds meof two boys fighting in the schoolyard over who has the bigger stick"_
+- Extra, Mikhail Gorbachev concluded that both were to blame: _"The Cuban Missile crisis reminds me of two boys fighting in the schoolyard over who has the bigger stick"_

 ## Quotes
 "The 1930s taught ws a clear lesson: aggressive conduct, if allowed to go unchecked and unchallenged ultimately leads to war.
 This nation is opposed to war.
 We are also true to our word.
 Our unswerving objective, therefore, must be to prevent the use of these missiles against this or any other country, and to secure their withdrawal or elimination from the Western Hemisphere."
 Kennedy's Quarantine Speech